History of Ferrari in Timeline

 In 1972, Ferrari won another WSC title.

-In 1973, Ferrari ceased competing in sports car events due to poor revenue allocation and Formula One performance.
+In 1973, Ferrari ceased competing in sports car events due to poor revenue allocation and Formula One performance, shifting to supporting privateer teams instead.

-In 1975, Niki Lauda's skill granted Ferrari a drivers' title.
+In 1975, Niki Lauda's skill granted Ferrari a drivers' title, improving the team's performance.

-In 1977, Niki Lauda granted Ferrari a drivers' title.
+In 1977, Niki Lauda's skill granted Ferrari a drivers' title, improving the team's performance.

-In 1984, the 288 GTO was released and is considered by many to be the first in the line of Ferrari flagship supercars.
+In 1984, the Ferrari 288 GTO was introduced and is regarded by many as the first in the line of Ferrari flagship supercars.

 1988: Death of Enzo Ferrari

-In 1991, Luca Cordero di Montezemolo succeeded Enzo Ferrari as chairman of Ferrari.
+In 1991, Luca Cordero di Montezemolo succeeded Enzo Ferrari as chairman, beginning a 23-year period of significant expansion and increased profitability for the company.

 1993: Ferrari Challenge Supported